 Subglottis.
 The area below the vocal folds that connects the larynx to the windpipe.

-The hypopharynx (also called the gullet) is the lower part of the throat and surrounds the larynx.
-The pharynx (throat) is a hollow tube about five inches long that starts behind the nose (nasopharynx) and ends at the level of the larynx (laryngopharynx).
-The pharynx leads into the esophagus (the tube that goes to the stomach).
+The hypopharynx, also called the gullet, is the lower part of the throat.
+It surrounds the larynx.
+The pharynx, more commonly known as the throat, is a hollow tube about five inches long that starts behind the nose (nasopharynx) and ends at the level of the larynx (laryngopharynx).
+The pharynx leads into the esophagus, which is the tube that goes to the stomach.

 About cancer in the larynx or hypopharynx

 Cancer can begin in any part of the larynx or hypopharynx.
 Cancer occurs in the larynx or hypopharynx when normal cells change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A benign tumor means the tumor will not spread.

-About 95% of all cancers of the larynx and hypopharynx are categorized as squamous cell carcinomas, meaning they began in the flat, squamous cells that form the lining of these organs.
+About 95% of all cancers of the larynx and hypopharynx are categorized as squamous cell carcinomas, meaning they began in the flat, squamous cells that form the linings of these organs.

 Laryngeal and hypopharyngeal cancers are two of the main types of cancer in the head and neck region, a grouping called head and neck cancer .
 This section covers both laryngeal cancer and hypopharyngeal cancer together since treatments are often similar; however, these are two separate types of cancer.